Easter Egger Chicken | What to Know

 Why Choose Easter Eggers?

 Since Easter Eggers aren’t an actual breed recognized by the American Poultry Association (APA), they aren’t raised for show purposes.
-However, they have a particularly devoted fan base that carries the motto “Thumbing our Noses at the APA Since 1976”.
+However, they have a devoted following among backyard chicken enthusiasts who appreciate their unique qualities.

 Productive Layers

 It’s not uncommon for Easter Egger chickens to greet you at the gate or door and, if encouraged, will follow you around like a puppy.
-They really enjoy being petted and are ideal for teaching children about nature, agriculture, and caring for animals.
+They really enjoy interaction and are ideal for teaching children about nature, agriculture, and caring for animals.
+When handled when they are young, they may do well being petted and handled.

-However, they have a curious and inquisitive nature, so if you’re raising them in a confined space, you should make sure they have a lot of stimulation.
+Whether you have a free-range setup (preferred) or a more confined space, Easter Eggers adjust well and thrive.
+They do have a curious and inquisitive nature, so if you’re raising them in a confined space, you should make sure they have a lot of stimulation, natural light, and fresh air.

 Easter chicken